Nonequilibrium thermodynamic foundation of the grand-potential phase field model

 Now, we consider a timescale that is much larger than the diffusion timescale.
 This means that diffusion happens so quickly that it appears that the system is connected to a mass reservoir everywhere, maintaining a constant $\tilde{\mu}$.
 As a result, we have $\tilde{\mu}=\tilde{\mu}_{\text{resv}}$ and $\vec{J}=-M\grad{\tilde{\mu}}=\vec{0}$ at all points in the system.
+One example of such a system is active particles in batteries with infinite diffusion or small particle size that are in contact with an electrolyte reservoir \cite{Smith2017}.
 For this open system that can exchange mass with the surroundings everywhere, the proper quantity to be minimized is

 where $j$ is a body mass flux from the system to the surroundings (sink).
-The continuity equation, in this case, is $\partial c/\partial t = -j$, which can be substituted into Eq.~\ref{eq:F:L2} to give
+The continuity equation, Eq.~\ref{eq:GP:evolution:c:binary}, in this case, is $\partial c/\partial t = -j$, which can be substituted into Eq.~\ref{eq:F:L2} to give

 where $c_0$ is the concentration at $t=0$.
 Note the last term in Eq.~\ref{eq:F:L2:Omega} is a constant.
 Therefore, $L^*$ is equivalent to the grand potential $\Omega$ at all times, while $L$ is equivalent to $\Omega$ only at equilibrium.
-It is critical to distinguish two cases: (a) the system is only connected to the reservoir at the system's outer boundary (minimizing $L$), and (b) the system is connected to the reservoir at every point within the system or each subsystem is in contact with the reservoir (minimizing $\Omega$).
+It is critical to distinguish two cases: (i) the system is only connected to the reservoir at the system's outer boundary (minimizing $L$), and (ii) the system is connected to the reservoir at every point within the system or each subsystem is in contact with the reservoir (minimizing $\Omega$).
 The first case can be handled by a boundary integral, as in Eq.~\ref{eq:F:L}, while the second case requires the Legendre transformation of the free energy \textit{density}, as in Eq.~\ref{eq:F:L2:Omega}.